hed-standard/hed-standard.github.io/index.md

 HED tags, which are comma-separated path strings.
 Allowed path strings are assigned from a tree-structured vocabulary called a **HED schema**.

-The HED framework has been developed for application to EEG brain imaging, but may also be applied to other brain imaging (MEG, fNIRS), multimodal (a.k.a, mobile brain/body imaging), physiological (ECG, EMG, GSR), or purely behavioral data.
+The HED framework was originally developed to annotate EEG brain imaging data, but may also be applied to other brain imaging (MEG, fNIRS), multimodal (a.k.a, mobile brain/body imaging), physiological (ECG, EMG, GSR), or purely behavioral data.
 HED has recently been adopted as part of the BIDS ([Brain Imaging Data Structure](http://bids.neuroimaging.io)) standard for brain imaging.